parsonsmatt/parsonsmatt.github.io/_posts/2016-07-14-rank_n_classy_limited_effects.markdown

 It seems like this approach allows you to request an environment comonad of interpreters for effects.
 By reifying these effects at the value level (a trick similar to [Gabriel Gonzalez's First Class Module Records](http://www.haskellforall.com/2012/07/first-class-modules-without-defaults.html)), we avoid a lot of the problems with type classes and instances, while keeping the niceties of their abstractions.

-An environment comonad is a essentially a really complicated way of saying "tuple", and that's isomorphic to a reader monad.
+An environment comonad is a essentially a really complicated way of saying "tuple", and that's left adjoint[^1] to a reader monad.
 We get nice syntax sugar for monads and not comonads in Haskell, so `ReaderT Services` provides a nice approach to packaging up your environment's *request* context.

 What's next?
 Well, you might note that the `Services` type was a little restricted.
 Indeed, the following is a bit nicer: